opentk/opentk.net/learn/pal2/Introduction.md

 Feedback is encouraged.

 > [!IMPORTANT]
-> Currently PAL2 is basically only usable on windows.
+> Currently PAL2 is basically feature complete on windows, and only some parts work on x11, macos is not implemented.
+The final release will also support macos.
-This will change as it is developed more.

 ## Setup